observablehq/plot/README.md

 * *scale*.**inset** - inset the default range by the specified amount in pixels
 * *scale*.**round** - round the output value to the nearest integer (whole pixel)

+The *x* scale supports asymmetric insets for more precision.
+Replace inset by:

+* *scale*.**insetLeft** - insets the start of the default range by the specified number of pixels
+* *scale*.**insetRight** - insets the end of the default range by the specified number of pixels

+Similarly, the *y* scale supports asymmetric insets with:

+* *scale*.**insetTop** - insets the top of the default range by the specified number of pixels
+* *scale*.**insetBottom** - insets the bottom of the default range by the specified number of pixels

-The *scale*.inset option can provide “breathing room” to separate marks from axes or the plot’s edge.
+The inset scale options can provide “breathing room” to separate marks from axes or the plot’s edge.
 For example, in a scatterplot with a Plot.dot with the default 3-pixel radius and 1.5-pixel stroke width, an inset of 5 pixels prevents dots from overlapping with the axes.
 The *scale*.round option is useful for crisp edges by rounding to the nearest pixel boundary.

 In addition to the generic *ordinal* scale type, which requires an explicit output range value for each input domain value, Plot supports special *point* and *band* scale types for encoding ordinal data as position.
 These scale types accept a [*min*, *max*] range similar to quantitative scales, and divide this continuous interval into discrete points or bands based on the number of distinct values in the domain (*i.e.*, the domain’s cardinality).
 If the associated marks have no effective width along the ordinal dimension — such as a dot, rule, or tick — then use a *point* scale; otherwise, say for a bar, use a *band* scale.
 In the image below, the top *x*-scale is a *point* scale while the bottom *x*-scale is a *band* scale; see [Plot: Scales](https://observablehq.com/@observablehq/plot-scales) for an interactive version.